ShanRuisu/DogSimulator/README.md

 * Game Class
   * Properties
+    * Dog List: This linked list holds all dogs currently alive within the game.
+A linked list was used because there will deletions happening at random points in the list.
+Random access does not take place in the game, so the need for a vector is elimnated.

     * Day: This variable tracks the number of days the player has had at least one dog alive.
-    * Dog List: This linked list holds all dogs currently alive within the game.